fledge-iot/fledge-south-am2315/docs/index.rst

     - **Asset Name**: The name of the asset that will be created.
 To help when multiple AM2315 sensors are used a %M may be added to the asset name.
 This will be replaced with the I2C address of the sensor.

-    - **I2C Address**: The I2C address of the sensor, this allows multiple sensors t be added to the same I2C bus.
+    - **I2C Address**: The I2C address of the sensor, this allows multiple sensors to be added to the same I2C bus.

   - Click *Next*